-Businesses needing to raise finance require professional advice, which Connected Accounting can provide.
+Businesses in the St Albans area needing to raise finance require professional advice, which Connected Accounting can provide.
 Here are some of the issues you will need to consider...

 While many business owners feel confident about presenting a finance proposal to a bank, a surprising number of proposals are actually turned down.
 Here are some essentials for raising finance: